 Once the construction or renovation contract has been awarded, the institution is in a better position to calculate and report the expected cost of the CFI-funded space using an established cost-allocation method for the project.
 At this point, preliminary estimates can be replaced by firm estimates of costs to completion.
-In the interim financial reports, the institution is expected to report both the expected cost at completion and the actual cost at the reporting date.
+In the interim financial reports, institutions are expected to report both the expected cost at completion and the actual cost at the reporting date.

 - Expected cost at completion: The CFI expects institutions to produce an updated analysis of the estimated construction or renovation cost every time there are significant changes.
 If there are only minor changes, the institution can wait until the end of the project to update the analysis. - Actual cost at reporting date: The actual construction or renovation costs reported in the interim financial report must be based on the percentage of completion of the entire undertaking at the reporting date, multiplied by the expected cost at completion.
 However, if an institution can demonstrate that the percentage of completion of the CFI-funded space is different from that of the entire undertaking, then the more representative percentage may be used.
-Equally acceptable to the CFI is the use of the percentage of billing to date to the most recent estimated cost at completion for the entire undertaking.
+It is equally acceptable to apply the percentage of billing to date to the most recently estimated cost at completion for the entire undertaking.

-Once the construction or renovation is complete, the institution must update the cost analysis using the final actual costs and report this amount in the final financial report.
+Once the construction or renovation is complete, institutions must update the cost analysis using the final actual costs and report this amount in the final financial report.